On Rapid mixing for random walks on nilmanifolds: Great Groups

-\begin{lemma} Any abelian or step 2 Lie algebra is 2-great \end{lemma} \begin{proof} We compute $\cH_{2,0}$ and $\cH_{2,1}$ for arbitrary groups.
+\begin{proof} We compute $\cH_{2,0}$ and $\cH_{2,1}$ for arbitrary groups.
 If $\DS V_1 = \sum_{i} \alpha_i X_i$, $\DS V_2 = \sum_{i} \beta_i X_i$, we have that $\cH_{2,0}((1,0),\alpha)=V_1$ which clearly has linearly independent polynomials for coordinates.
-Thus $\cH_{2,0}$ is always non-degenerate.
-Now, if $\g$ is non-abelian, let $X^{(2)}_j=[X_i,X_i']$.
-In $\cH_{2,1}$, the monomial $\alpha_{i}\beta_j$ only appears as a coefficient of $X^{(2)}_j$.
-Thus, for any non-abelian Lie algebra $\cH_{2,1}$ is non-degenerate.
-From this we conclude the Lemma. \end{proof} Now, we show that step-3 Lie algebras are also necessarily 2-great.
-This is the best we can do in terms of step as there exist step-4 Lie algebras that are not 2-great as we shall see. \begin{proposition} Any nilpotent Lie algebra is {of step 3 or less} is 2-great. \end{proposition} \begin{proof} We set $\DS V_1 = \sum_{i} \alpha_i X_i$, $\DS V_2 = \sum_{i} \beta_i X_i$ and show that $M_{121}$ consists of linearly independent polynomials.
+Thus $\cH_{2,0}$ is always non-degenerate. {Now, if $\g$ is non-abelian, let $X^{(1)}\in\g^{(1)}$ be a nonzero vector of the form $X^{(1)}=[X_i,X_j]$ for some $i$ and $j$.
+In $\cH_{2,1}$, the monomial $\alpha_{i}\beta_j$ only appears as a coefficient of $ X^{(1)}$.
+Since vectors of the form $[X_i,X_j]$ form a basis for $\g_1$, this implies that $\cH_{2,1}$ is nondegenerate.} From this we conclude the {proposition}. \end{proof} Next, we show that step-3 Lie algebras are also 2-great.
+This is the best we can do in terms of step as there exist step-4 Lie algebras that are not 2-great as we shall see. {Our proof technique will be similar to the proofs of $2$-greatness that we have already presented in that we begin by fixing some choice of $k$ which we show to be in the complement of $\cD(\cH_{2,2})$.
+It will differ in that we will show that the existence of a linear dependence between the polynomials of $\cH_{2,2}$ contradicts the fact that $\g$ is step 3 rather than directly showing linear independence by identifying unique monomials of each polynomial. } \begin{proposition} Any nilpotent Lie algebra is {of step 3 or less} is 2-great. \end{proposition} \begin{proof} We set $\DS V_1 = \sum_{i} \alpha_i X_i$, $\DS V_2 = \sum_{i} \beta_i X_i$ and show that $M_{121}$ consists of linearly independent polynomials.
 By way of contradiction, assume that the polynomials of $M_{121}$ are not independent, i.e.